berylliumsec/orionOps/README.md

 If you are not getting any results from zap, consider using the CVSS risk score or the ZAP_RISK depending on which one isn't working.

-If you are not getting any results fom nmap, there were probably no vulnerabilities found based on the open ports.

 ### Output Files

-Both Zap and NMAP generate a report file in JSON format.
+Zap generates a report file in JSON format.
 These files can be further processed by other applications.
 The python library pyjsonviewer can be used to quickly inspect results: For
 example: